RyWilliamson/Keep-Your-Distance/README.md

 - `dissertation/` source and for your project dissertation
 - `presentation/` your presentation

-- Make sure you add a `.gitignore` or similar for your VCS for the tools you are using!
-- Add any appropriate continuous integration (e.g. Travis CI) in this directory.

-- Remove this `readme.md` file from any repository and replace it with something more appropriate!

-## Important

-- It should be easy to rebuild and run your project and your dissertation \* Include clear instructions in the relevant directories to make this possible

 # Build Process

 I used Windows 10 throughout development.